 \section{Abstract}

-Malicious bots increasingly abuse e-commerce services (scraping, inventory hoarding, fraud) while evading conventional defenses.
-IP/rule blocking is brittle under proxies and botnets, and CAPTCHAs add friction yet are increasingly bypassed.
-We propose a non-intrusive, deployment-friendly framework that models session--URL interactions as a bipartite graph and applies an inductive GNN (GraphSAGE) to classify session nodes.
-By combining topology with lightweight behavioral and URL semantics, the model detects ``feature-normal'' automation.
-On real-world traffic with high-confidence bot labels, GraphSAGE outperforms a strong session-feature MLP baseline in AUC and F1.
-We further test robustness under adversarial edge perturbations and inductive generalization in a cold-start simulation; performance degrades modestly under mild perturbation and remains strong on unseen nodes, supporting real-time deployment without client-side instrumentation.
+Malicious bots abuse e-commerce services while evading conventional defenses.
+IP/rule blocking is brittle under proxy rotation, and CAPTCHAs add friction yet are often bypassed.
+We propose a non-intrusive framework that models session--URL interactions as a bipartite graph and uses an inductive GNN (GraphSAGE) to classify session nodes.
+Combining topology with lightweight behavioral and URL semantics enables detection of ``feature-normal'' automation.
+On real-world traffic with high-confidence bot labels, GraphSAGE outperforms a session-feature MLP baseline in AUC and F1, and remains robust under mild adversarial edge perturbations and in cold-start inductive evaluation---supporting real-time deployment without client-side instrumentation.